Nepal’s Earthquake Aftermath: Now How to Prevent a Social Disaster?

 By Ray Mhondera

 Ahmed, who has lived in Zimbabwe and Botswana on his 2400 miles journey to South Africa has received €3300 via Western Union from his cousin in Germany.
-H says he will pay £700 to fly from Johannesburg to Rabat, Morroco in April. €2200 will be paid to a sophisticated network of human smugglers who will ferry him across the Mediterranean and hopefully into the Spanish enclave of Cueta.Oil and Oxygen: Are We Suffocating the People of Peru?
+H says he will pay £700 to fly from Johannesburg to Rabat, Morroco in April. €2200 will be paid to a sophisticated network of human smugglers who will ferry him across the Mediterranean and hopefully into the Spanish enclave of Cueta.Conflict in the DR Congo: A Reflection From The Field.

 By EDVIN ARNBY MACHATA